kyma-incubator/compass/docs/investigations/rest-adapters/rest-adapter-for-graphql.md

 # Provide REST Adapter for Compass Graphql API
 Compass GraphQL API is not compatible with Application Connector REST API.
-To avoid rewriting integration layer for  Application Connector clients, we can provide adapter that translates Application Connector API to Compass API.
+To avoid rewriting integration layer for  Application Connector clients, we can provide Adapter that translates Application Connector API to Compass API.